Lowland Leader Assessment

 Bespoke Dates & Locations

-If there are four or more of you that want training or assessment, and you would like some different dates or a specific location, please contact the office and we will arrange some dates to suit your diary.
+If there are four or more of you that would like a Lowland Leader training or assessment, and you would like some different dates or a specific location, please contact the office and we will arrange some dates to suit your diary.

 The Lowland Leader assessment course is largely practical in nature although, in addition to the home research paper, we undertake several theoretical exercises.
 There is significant emphasis on navigation and party leadership to deliver a safe and enjoyable walking experience.

 Day 1 – 09:00 Introductions you, us and the course, followed by a day looking at navigation skills, access and the environment and emergency procedures.
 We finish at around 17:30.

 Day 2 – 09:00 A slightly shorter walk concentrating on leading a flowing walk followed by results and individual debriefs.
 We aim to have completed all debriefs by 17:30 at the latest.

 During the course, whilst outside, you will be asked to deliver a short talk (not more than 5 minutes) on a topic of your choosing, but related to the local environment (ecology, geology, history etc) or covering a relevant skill.

 Detailed guidance notes on the syllabus are available in the Lowland Leader Scheme Candidate Handbook.